All Your USMLE® Step 1 Questions Answered: The Osmosis Ultimate Guide

 Can I reschedule my Step 1 exam date if I need to?Yes.
 31 days or more from your scheduled exam date is free, closer to the exam incurs a fee.
 Get the specifics here.

 When should I take Step 1?U.S. medical students typically take Step 1 in April, at the end of their dedicated study period, but it varies by institution.
 Some students don’t take it until the third year, when they’re in the midst of clinical rotations!

-International students will often take Step 1 during the summer between their preclinical years and the start of clerkship, e.g., the summer after second year in a four-year program, or after fourth year in a six-year program.
+International students will often take Step 1 during the summer between their preclinical years and the start of clerkship (e.g. the summer after the second year in a four-year program), or after the fourth year in a six-year program.

 Where do I take Step 1?USMLE Step 1 exams take place at Prometric test centers around the country.
-To find where your nearest test center is, plug your ZIP code into Prometric’s website.
-COVID-19 impacted Prometric test centers, but as of June, they have reopened for essential tests.
+To find where your nearest test center is, plug your ZIP code into Prometric’s website, and be sure to save Prometric’s Closures page, which is updated daily with any temporary closures due to extreme weather, technical issues, pandemic impacts, or other circumstances.
+COVID-19 impacted Prometric test centers, but they've reopened for essential tests.

 What is the USMLE Step 1 exam room like?

-The exam room contains cubicles with individual computers.
+In a typical scenario, you’ll enter an exam room that looks like an office space.
+There will be cubicles with individual computers.
 You’ll be told which is yours before entering the exam room.
 If you experience issues with your assigned computer, inform staff immediately.

 What is the USMLE Step 1 test interface like?

 The USMLE Step 1 test interface is pretty simple—you can check out a working version here.
 We’ve also put together this image highlighting the basic features and their functionality.